ChalmersGU-data-structure-courses/dsabook/src/markdown/05-analysis-part-2/02-lower-and-tight-bounds.md

 is asymptotically equal to $5n^2$ when $n \rightarrow \infty$, or in other words, $f(n) \sim 5n^2$.
-This notion can be used to compare different algorithms within the same complexity class, but the problem is that it iseven more difficult to reason about than the tight bound.
+This notion can be used to compare different algorithms within the same complexity class, but it is even more difficult to reason about than the tight bound.

 Interestingly, asymptotic equivalence has an alternative definition in terms of the strict lower bound:
 $f \sim g$ if and only if $(f-g) \in o(g)$.